ShaunWu25/ShaunWu25.github.io/_posts/2017-09-20-Thin-Folded-Concrete-Structures.md

 date:   2017-09-20 02:55:49 +0100
 categories:
 image: /assets/1709_folded_concrete/DSC_4397.jpg
+tags: concrete, ETH
 ---

 ![image](\assets\1709_folded_concrete\DSC_4397.jpg)

-This post is about my master thesis studied in Master of Advanced Studies in architecture and digital fabrication, ETH-Zurich, Switzerland.
+This post is about my master thesis studied in Master of Advanced Studies in architecture and digital fabrication, ETH-Zurich in Switzerland.
 It aims to develop an innovative methodology by means of digital fabrication to constructure thin folded concrete structures in a static mold.

 [**Smart Dynamic Casting**][SDC](SDC) is a digital fabrication method that consists of a static or a dynamic formwork, which mounted on an industrial robot or a linear axis, as end-effector.